RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 ```
 This will use the existing `conceptname_to_pmids.db` artifact on your machine
 (in `RTX/code/ARAX/ARAXQuery/Overlay/ngd/`), which will shave several hours off the build time.
 Partial builds take
-about 45 minutes and require around 60G of RAM.
+about one hour and require around 60G of RAM.

 The resulting database will be saved at `RTX/code/ARAX/ARAXQuery/Overlay/ngd/curie_to_pmids.sqlite`.